Why Most Websites Fail (And How to Fix Yours)

 2. Slow Load Times Kill Conversions

-A 1-second delay in page load time can lead to a 7% drop in conversions.
-Google ranks slow websites lower in search results, and frustrated users simply leave.
+Google ranks slow websites lower in search results, and frustrated users simply leave—often within seconds.

 How to Fix It: